This doesn’t have to be a pain or more work to add to your already-hectic A-levels.

 95 minutes are given to you to complete the multiple-choice section, which is more than enough time to read, answer and review each question.

-Despite being assured you have enough time, don’t become complacent with time.
+Despite being assured you have enough time, don’t become complacent.
 Time is of the essence and you must be strict with yourself in your practice sessions in order to ensure you aren’t spending too much time on a particularly hard question merely because its hard.

-More often that not the better strategy is to flag for review, move on and come back to it.
+More often that not, the better strategy is to flag for review, move on and come back to it.
 The answer could even be clearer to you if you do it this way and you won’t waste time stuck on an answer.

 However, take care – once the 95 minutes are up, you cannot go back, so ensure that if you have flagged five questions, you leave some time at the end to go back and choose an answer.